Monotonicity formulas in potential theory

 \end{proposition}

 \begin{proof} To simplify the notation, we drop the subscript $\g$ throughout the proof.
 We consider the vector field

 and compute, wherever $|\na\ffi| > 0$,

 using the fact that $\ffi$ is harmonic.
-Note that ${\rm div}X$ is bounded all over $M$, being $p\geq1$.
-Now, choosing $S>s\geq0$, define $E:= \{ s < \ffi < S\}$ and recall from \cite{Sou_Sou} that there exists a finite number of critical values in between $s$ and $S$.
-For notational simplicity, let us now assume that there is only one critical value $\bar s$ of $\ffi$ in $(s,S)$.
-This assumption is not restrictive, since to treat the general case it is enough adapting the notation of the following argument.
-Now, let $\{U_\ep(\bar s)\}$ be a (nonincreasing) family of \emph{stratified tubular neighbourhoods} of $\{\ffi=\bar s\}\cap\{\na\ffi=0\}$, given by Proposition \ref{lemma:stima_campo} and Corollary \ref{corollarino}.
-Note that the values $s$ and $S$ can be singular as well.
-In this case, we denote by $\{U_\ep(s)\}$ and $\{U_\ep(S)\}$ the corresponding families of stratified tubular neighbourhoods, and denote by $U_\ep$ the union of $U_\ep(s)$, $U_\ep(\bar s)$, and $U_\ep(S)$.
-We refer the reader to Figure \ref{figure_strati} for a sketch of the set $U_\ep$.
-By the Dominated Convergence Theorem, we have that
+Notice that the harmonicity of $\ffi$ also implies that ${\rm div}X$ is locally bounded on $M$, for every $\beta \geq 0$.
+Now, for $0 \leq s < S$, we consider the set $E_s^S$ defined in~\eqref{set_E} and observe that if the closure of $E_s^S$ does not contain any critical points of $\ffi$, then the thesis follows directly from the Divergence Theorem.
+On the other hand, we recall from~\cite{Sou_Sou} that there exists at most a finite number of critical values for $\ffi$ in between $s$ and $S$.
+To simplify the argument, let us now assume without loss of generality that there is only one critical value $\bar s$ of $\ffi$ in $(s,S)$, otherwise it is sufficient to repeat the same argument a finite number of times.
+Notice that the level sets $\{\ffi = s\}$ and $\{ \ffi = S\}$ might be critical as well.
+For small enough values of the parameter $\ep$, let $\{U_\ep\}_\ep$ be the (nondecreasing) family of \emph{tubular neighbourhoods} of $ {\rm Crit} (\ffi)$ defined in~\eqref{eq:pigiama}.
+The Divergence Theorem applied to the vector field $X$ on $E_s^S \setminus U_\ep$ gives

-where ${\rm n}$ is the outer $\g$-unit normal of the set $E\setminus U_{\ep}$ at its boundary.
-Notice that to obtain the second equality we have applied the standard Divergence Theorem for smooth vector fields.
-Observe now that since $X$ is bounded, from the first of estimates \eqref{stima_da_usare} in Corollary \ref{corollarino} we get